amon80/amon80.github.io/about.md

 #### Q: "Why is your email in such a strange format?" ####

-A: "It's because so I can (hopefully!) avoid spam email."
+A: It's because so I can (hopefully!) avoid spam email.

-#### Q: "Why should I use your public key to contact you?
+#### Q: "What is a public key?
+Why should I use it to contact you?
 Can't I send you a normal email?" ####

-A: "You could, but there are some reason you should avoid this:

-1) You can't be sure your email won't be read by our providers.

-2) You can't be sure an eventual reply will come from me.

-Besides, encrypted emails aren't so hard to use!
-You can use []() in order to send encrypted mail within Mozilla Thunderbird. "
+A: A public key is a part of an asymmetric encryption system.
+If you use my public key to message me, you can be sure your message will be read only by me.
+Encrypted emails aren't so hard to use!
+You can use [Enigmail](https://www.enigmail.net/index.php/en/) in order to send encrypted mail within [Mozilla Thunderbird](https://www.mozilla.org/en-US/thunderbird/#).

 #### Q: "Will comments be available?" ####

-A: "Sure, just let me figure out how Disqus integration works."
+A: Sure, just let me figure out how Disqus integration works.